diao1v/macintosh-portfolio/README.md

 - Tailwind CSS for styling
 - React-Markdown for rendering Markdown content
 - Zustand for code state management
+- AWS API Gateway/Lambda/SES for email sending
+- Cloudflare for DNS and CDN

 ## How to Use